migueltorrescosta/migueltorrescosta.github.io/_posts/2020-04-02-Online-Mafia-Rulebook.md

 ---
 layout: post
-title: Online Mafia Rulebook
+title: Online Mafia Rule book
 category: [Gaming]
 published: true
 ---

-In this time of CoViD and isolation playing Mafia online is a good way to keep some sanity.
-For the uniniated, this is the rulebook.
+In this time of Covid-19 and isolation playing Mafia online is a good way to keep some sanity.
+For the uninitiated, this is the rule book.

 ## Game Overview

 There is a narrator that will guide the game.
 Everyone else will be randomly split into 2 teams: the Mafia and the Townspeople.
-The Mafia All know eachother and want to pretend to be townspeople while killing of the townspeople one by one.
+The Mafia All know each other and want to pretend to be townspeople while killing of the townspeople one by one.
 The Townspeople want to discover who among them are part of the Mafia.

 ## Requirements: